 - Give your kids an allowance for books. it’s something we’ve done for ages and it’s a great way to get the ball rolling if your kids aren’t used to having lots of books around.

 - Visit a bookstore together.
 Give them someplace to spend their book allowance!
 Steer off the path of the big chains and head to a local independent book store or a used book store or thrift store for deals and lots of fun perusing.
-We make a day of it and visit several used book stores and go out for lunch.
+Make a day of it and visit several used book stores and go out for lunch.

 - Show an interest in what they are reading – for school or even on the internet.
 Often kids are assigned a book for school you’ve read.
 Reread it with them.